Sodomy law: Cook Islands

 Homosexuality was decriminalized in the Cook Islands by an act of Parliament on 1 June 2023.
 Prior to that, male homosexual activity was illegal in the Cook Islands under the Crimes Act 1969.
 Consensual male sodomy was punishable by up to seven years' imprisonment, while indecency between males was punishable by up to five years' imprisonment.
 The law was inherited from the former British Empire.
 Prosecutions were rare, however.

+Costa Rica

+Homosexuality has been legal in Costa Rica since 1971.

+Croatia

+Same-sex sexual activity was legalized in Croatia in 1977 setting the age of consent at 18 for homosexuals and 14 for heterosexuals.
+The age of consent was then equalized in 1998 when it was set at 14 by the Croatian Penal Code for everyone, and later raised to 15 with the introduction of a new Penal Code on 1 January 2013.
+There is an exemption to this rule if the age difference between the partners is three years or less.

+Cuba

+Private, non-commercial sexual relations between same-sex consenting adults 16 and over have been legal in Cuba since 1979.